2017 Ukraine ransomware attacks: Attribution

-Wired technology writer Andy Greenberg, in reviewing the history of the cyberattacks, said that the attacks came from a Russian military hacker group called "Sandworm".
-Greenberg asserted that Sandworm was behind the 2016 blackouts in Kyiv, among other events.
-The group had been focusing on hacking into Ukraine's financial sector, and sometime in early 2017, had been able to gain access to M.E.
-Doc's update servers, so that it could be used maliciously to send out the cyberattack in June 2017.
+Wired technology writer Andy Greenberg, in reviewing the history of the cyberattacks, stated that the attacks were attributed to a Russian military hacker group called "Sandworm".
+Greenberg claimed that Sandworm was responsible for the 2016 blackouts in Kyiv, among other incidents.
+The group had reportedly been targeting Ukraine's financial sector, and sometime in early 2017, allegedly gained access to M.E.Doc's update servers, which were then used to distribute the malware that facilitated the cyberattack in June 2017.

 Affected companies

 Companies affected include Antonov, Kyivstar, Vodafone Ukraine, lifecell, TV channels STB, ICTV and ATR, Kyiv Metro, UkrGasVydobuvannya (UGV), gas stations WOG, DTEK, EpiCentre K, Kyiv International Airport (Zhuliany), Prominvestbank, Ukrsotsbank, KredoBank, Oshchadbank and others, with over 1,500 legal entities and individuals having contacted the National Police of Ukraine to indicate that they had been victimized by 27 June 2017 cyberattack.
 Oshchadbank was again fully functional on 3 July 2017.
 Ukraine's electricity company's computers also went offline due to the attack; but the company continued to fully operate without using computers.

 While more than 80% of affected companies were from Ukraine, the ransomware also spread to several companies in other geolocations, due to those businesses having offices in Ukraine and networking around the globe.
 Non-Ukrainian companies reporting incidents related to the attack include food processor Mondelez International, the APM Terminals subsidiary of international shipping company A.P.
 Moller-Maersk, the FedEx shipping subsidiary TNT Express (in August 2017 its deliveries were still disrupted due to the attack), Chinese shipping company COFCO Group, French construction materials company Saint Gobain, advertising agency WPP plc, Heritage Valley Health System of Pittsburgh, law firm DLA Piper, pharmaceutical company Merck & Co., consumer goods maker Reckitt Benckiser, and software provider Nuance Communications.
 A Ukrainian police officer believes that the ransomware attack was designed to go global so as to distract from the directed cyberattack on Ukraine.

 The cost of the cyberattack had yet to be determined, as, after a week of its initial attack, companies were still working to mitigate the damage.
 Reckitt Benckiser lowered its sales estimates by 2% (about $130 million) for the second quarter primarily due to the attack that affected its global supply chain.
 Tom Bossert, the Homeland Security adviser to the President of the United States, stated that the total damage was over US$10 billion.
 Among estimated damages to specific companies included over US$870 million to Merck, US$400 million to FedEx, US$384 million to Saint-Gobain, and US$300 million to Maersk.